2027 United States gubernatorial elections: Kentucky

 Governor Andy Beshear was re-elected in 2023 with 52.5% of the vote.
-He will be term-limited by the Kentucky Constitution in 2027 and cannot seek re-election to a third consecutive term.
+He is term-limited by the Kentucky Constitution and cannot seek re-election to a third consecutive term.

 Louisiana

 Governor Jeff Landry was elected in 2023 with 51.6% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
-Democratic state senator Jay Luneau is considered a potential candidate.
+He is eligible to run for re-election but has not stated if he will do so.

 Mississippi

 Governor Tate Reeves was re-elected in 2023 with 50.9% of the vote.
-He will be term-limited by the Mississippi Constitution in 2027 and cannot seek re-election to a third term.
+He is term-limited by the Mississippi Constitution and cannot seek re-election to a third term.
 Democratic nominee in 2023 and former Mississippi Public Service Commissioner Brandon Presley is listed as a potential candidate.